At a glance: Start measuring the campaigns of your clients by setting up an Agency account.

 - If we find a match, we attribute the install to the click.
 If not, we attribute the install to an organic download.

-- Once the install is attributed, we show it on advertiser's and agency's dashboards and reports (except Facebook and Twitter).
+- Once the install is attributed, we show it on marketer and agency dashboards and reports (except Meta ads and X Ads).

 - Then, we send a postback with the conversion details to the ad network, who can use this information for further optimization.